shane-kercheval/shane-kercheval.github.io/_posts/2015-12-27-why-i-dont-sign-ndas.md

 ##It's just one more thing for me to track.

-For every NDA I sign, I would have to track somehow what I can or can't disclose, what I can or can't work on.
+For every NDA I sign, I would have to somehow track what I can or can't disclose, what I can or can't work on.
 That sounds exhausting, and I have better things to do.

-##Except..
+##Except...

 There are certain scenarios where NDAs make sense.
 Typically where there is something tangible to point to.